indu-bakshi/htmltoimg/README.md

 But the size of htmltocanvas package is only 40kb.

 # Current Approach
-To solve the size issue mentioned above here I have used only htmltocanvas package and create a htmltoimg js file +-- src
+To solve the size issue mentioned above here I have used only htmltocanvas package and create a htmltoimg js file `src/htmltoimg.js` to export the PNG and JPEG component.
-|   +-- htmltoimg.js
-to export the PNG and JPEG component.

 # How to run
 copy paste the code below in the file where you want to create HTML to Image component.